Computer-Vision-Team-Amsterdam/airflow-computervision/README.md

 ## Where we store results
-While the DAGs are running, the data (images, json files, csv files) are being created in different containers in the storage ccount.
+While the DAGs are running, the data (images, json files, csv files) are being created in different containers in the storage account.
 Below is an overview of the containers in `development` storage account.
 <img src="docs/images/azure-containers.png" width="800">
 The purpose of the containers is as follows:
 - `retrieve-images-input`: We run the pipeline on day X. Thus, we need to download all images from CloudVPS from day X.